syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Selection.md

 The following screenshot shows the selection functionality in SfDataGrid.
 ![](SfDataGrid_images/Selection.png)

-## CurrentItem
+### CurrentItem

-[SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~CurrentItem.html) property which hold the last selected row of the SfDataGrid.
+[SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~CurrentItem.html) property holds the underlying data of the last selected row in a SfDataGrid.

 You can get the current item in the `SfDataGrid.SelectionChanged` event, by setting the `SfDataGrid.SelectionMode` as `Multiple` or `SingleDeselect`.
 If the `SelectionMode` is `Single` currentItem and selectedItem are same.

-The below code example illustrates how to setting the selection mode for SfDataGrid and hooking the SelectionChanged event.
+The below code example illustrates how to set the selection mode for SfDataGrid in the SelectionChanged event.

 {% highlight c# %}
 dataGrid.SelectionMode = SelectionMode.Multiple;